-Hours given academic clemency by ASUMH are used in determining every satisfactory academic progress criteria at ASUMH except grade point average.
+Hours given academic clemency by ASUMH are used in determining every Satisfactory Academic Progress criteria.

 Financial Aid Warning

 Students not meeting the satisfactory academic progress criteria outlined in this policy are allowed to receive Federal Title IV Financial Aid for the next term of attendance at ASUMH without an appeal.
 Each student will be allowed only one term in the financial aid warning status at ASUMH.
 Students placed on financial aid warning will be informed in writing of their status.